sighingnow/jekyll-gitbook/_pages/IVR.md

 ### Test your configuration
-1. Call your assigned DN
+1. Call your assigned EP DN from xxx
+   > You should hear the greeting message and then the music in queue
+2.

-## Part 2: Adding Functionality to Your Flow
+# Part 2: Adding Functionality to Your Flow

 ### Adding a comfort message while a call is in queue